mtwg/freshet-docs/source/vpn/README.md

 1. **Visibility -** Currently, anyone can visit freshetdata.org.
 This means that potential attackers don't need credentials to begin looking for ways to gain access to the server using a variety of methods.
 We try our best to prevent these attacks, but ensuring that only a short list of users can even see freshetdata.org gives us many advantages in protecting our data.
 2. **Encrypted Traffic - **It ensures another layer of encryption in addition to SSL.
 Though SSL is the best in-transit encryption method available for the web, a diversity of encryption tactics is always key, especially since barely a year goes by before a major SSL vulnerability is discovered.

-When should I be using the VPN?
+### When should I be using the VPN?

+Any time you are doing work/volunteering for the collective are not connected to the local WiFi network at the apartments/office.

 ## Troubleshooting

-1. ### I can't access the protected services
+### 1\) I can't access the protected services

+If you see a 404 error when trying to access memoryhole, or Tresorit is refusing connections:

+* Make sure you are connected to the VPN &lt;link to instructions to test connection&gt;
+* If not, connect and try again

-1. ### I'm not sure if I'm connected to the network
+### 2\) I'm not sure if I'm connected to the VPN

-2. ### The internet is slow when i'm connected to the VPN
+### 3\) The internet is slow when i'm connected to the VPN

+Unfortuantely, this will always be somewhat of an issue